AD18 Possession, Use and Distribution of Alcoholic Beverages

 The possession, use, distribution, and sale of Alcoholic Beverages is prohibited upon the property of The Pennsylvania State University unless specifically authorized in accordance with this Policy.
 Where such possession, use, distribution and/or sale is authorized, strict compliance with the laws of the Commonwealth of Pennsylvania is required.

 Licensed Premises: University-owned, occupied, or leased property licensed by the Pennsylvania Liquor Control Board ("PLCB") to buy, keep, and sell Alcoholic Beverages to guests, patrons, or members for consumption in designated areas.
-The Licensed Premises are the Penn Stater Hotel and Conference Center, the Nittany Lion Inn, the Penn State Golf Courses and any other location approved by the Board of Trustees of the University and licensed by the PLCB.
+The Licensed Premises are, the Penn State Golf Courses and any other location approved by the Board of Trustees of the University and licensed by the PLCB.

 PLCB: The Pennsylvania Liquor Control Board.